 In this paper, the sampling frequency is 1000Hz, and 300 sampling points are zero-added to 512 points for FFT analysis.
 The step size of the adaptive algorithm is 0.008, and the order of the filter will be determined in the following simulation experiments.
 The signal used is the vortex signal collected online during strong vibration.
 The display flow of the flow generating device is 49.10 Hz.

 As shown in Figure 7, the FFT analysis of the vortex signal.
 From the formula (4), the theoretical amplitude of each frequency point is 0.4f2mV, that is, the upper and lower limits of the vortex signal amplitude are 0.2f2mV and 0.8f2mV, respectively.
 After the FFT transformation, the point at 48.83 Hz meets the amplitude requirements.
 Therefore, the estimated frequency of the vortex signal after FFT is 48.83Hz.

 D (t) = 0.4 · 48.83 · 48.83 · sin (2 · pi · 48.83 · t) mV as the desired signal for adaptive filtering.
 The results of different filter orders are shown in Figures 8-10.

 It can be seen that when n = 16, because the system order is low, noise cannot be completely filtered.
 N = 32 and n = 64 can meet the filtering requirements.
-Give up the instability time caused by the system's uninitialization before 0.05s, and use the Schmitt threshold flip method to calculate the frequency of the obtained waveforms to get Table 1.
+Abandon the instability time caused by the system's uninitialization before 0.05s, and use the Schmitt threshold flip method to calculate the frequency of the obtained waveforms to obtain Table 1.